kristoff-it/kristoff.it/content/blog/improving-your-zls-experience/index.md

 // Any other code to define dependencies would
 // probably be here.

+// These two lines you might want to copy
+// (make sure to rename 'exe_check')
 const check = b.step("check", "Check if foo compiles");
 check.dependOn(&exe_check.step);
 ```